scireum/sirius-biz/src/main/java/sirius/biz/storage/README.md

 The [s3](s3/) package provides a facility to manage and access **Amazon S3** compatible object stores.
-In most cases it is advisable to either use the **layer 1** or **layer 2** as these provide additional functionalities like replication, API emulation in the local file system or an efficient way of storing metadata.
+In most cases it is advisable to either use the **layer 1** or **layer 2** as these provide additional functionalities such as replication, API emulation in the local file system or an efficient way of storing metadata.